The skyscraper technique was first introduced back in 2016 by Brian Dean of Backlinko and then popularized by other figures like Neil Patel.

 What is the Skyscraper Technique?

-The skyscraper technique focuses on finding the best piece of content out there around a particular keyword and creating something even better with the goal of offering this new content as a replacement backlink to the websites that have linked to old content previously.
+The skyscraper technique focuses on finding the best piece of content out there around a particular keyword and creating something even better with the goal of offering this new content as a valuable backlink to the websites that have linked to old content previously.

 This is where the skyscraper technique comes in; it’s a simple yet effective way to create better-performing pieces of content.